lamhq/tech-notes/finance/2-portfolio-selection/2-portfolio.md

 ### Un-diversifiable risk

 - aka.
-Systematic risk
+Systematic/market risk
 - Depends on the variance of each individual security.
 - Cannot be eliminated.
 Is characteristic of the entier market.
 - Example: recession of the economy, low consumer spending, wars, forces of nature.

 ### Diversifiable risk

 - aka.
-Idiosyncratic (company specific) risk.
+Idiosyncratic/unique (company specific) risk.
 - Driven by company-specific events.
 - Can be eliminated if we invest in non-correlated assets.